close

 Conservation work

-Amongst other things, it has lobbied the Forestry Commission for protection of the lichens on the sheep stells at Sidwood, and the state of bastles under their care (Shilla Hill and Boghead).
+Amongst other things, it lobbied the Forestry Commission for protection of the lichens on the sheep stells at Sidwood, and the state of bastles under their care (Shilla Hill and Boghead).
 Both bastles have since been conserved and feature on the bastle trail.

 It helped raise funding to renew the old railway gates at Thorneyburn Crossing, a project with the NNPA.